NickSterALPHA/PolarCode/README.md

 # Info
 Implementation decoding algorithms of Polar Code.
-There are 3 type of decoders: SC, SCL, Fast SCL.
+There are 4 type of decoders: SC, SCL, Fast SCL and upgraded Fast SCL

 # How to download